What are Community Colleges Doing with Labor Department Grants?

 Green Jobs Training Provided in Illinois

-In Illinois, 17 community colleges have partnered together to develop training programs for green industries in the state.
+In Illinois, 17 community colleges have partnered to develop training programs for green industries in the state.
 The schools are using funding from the Labor Department for their three-year initiative.
 Dubbed the Illinois Green Economy Network, the partnership has already offered more than 275 workforce training programs to 8,000+ students, according to the partnership’s website.

-The primary goal of the partnership is to train up highly skilled workers to take on jobs in green industries.
+The primary goal of the partnership is to train highly skilled workers to take on jobs in green industries.
 The program now provides access to 32 newly developed programs and 193 blended online courses throughout its network of Illinois community colleges.
-The programs are designed to fill growing workforce needs, expand skill bases for workers already in green fields and delve into new and emerging green technologies to prepare for workforce needs of the future.
+The programs are designed to fill growing workforce needs, expand skill bases for workers already in green fields, and delve into new and emerging green technologies to prepare for the workforce needs of the future.

 New Money to be Used in Agricultural Training in Hawaii